markpking2/node-express-rds/readme.md

 In this file we are configuring Knex to use the right database based on our environment variables, which we'll configure later on AWS.
 Without them, development is the default configuration.

 Now we'll create a table for our SQL database using the Knex CLI.
 For the sake of this guide we'll use dogs 🐕  to store in our database.
-You can install the Knex CLI in NPM globally with `npm i knex -g` .
+You can install the Knex CLI (Command Line Interface) in NPM globally with `npm i knex -g` .
+You can also use it without installing with `npx` e.g. `npx knex migrate:make dogs`.  **npx** is an npm package runner that runs the latest version of a package without having to install it.
+If you plan on using a package frequently, using an installed version will save time over using npx.

 Create a SQL table migration for the dogs with `knex migrate:make dogs`.
-You can also use it without installing with `npx` e.g. `npx knex migrate:make dogs`.
 This will create a **migrations** folder in the **data** directory we created earlier.
 Inside the file that was generated we'll define the schema for our dogs table with the following:

 ```javascript
 exports.up = function (knex) {